Tornado outbreak of January 23–24, 1997: Meteorological synopsis

 On January 23, an upper-level trough moved across the Great Plains with a front stalled over portions of Texas and Louisiana, prompting the Storm Prediction Center to forecast a slight risk of severe thunderstorms across the Gulf Coast states.
 Two tornadoes, rated F1 and F2 respectively, damaged homes in Texas and Louisiana.

-On January 24, 1997 the trough continued across the Mississippi and Tennessee valleys.
+On January 24, 1997, the trough continued across the Mississippi and Tennessee valleys.
 A warm and moist airmass covered much of central Alabama.
 Morning temperatures across most of the state were in the lower 60's with a dewpoint of approximately 60 °F (15-16 °C).
 Meanwhile, a warm front was moving from Louisiana and into central and southwest Alabama.
 By noon, the skies had begun to darken as a cold front trailed over areas of northeast Texas.
 These conditions prompted the Storm Prediction Center to issue a moderate risk outlook across portions of Louisiana, Mississippi, and Alabama with a slight risk outlook covering a region from Louisiana to Tennessee, North Carolina, and Florida.

 The threat of severe weather across middle Tennessee was first identified by the early afternoon of January 23.
 A special weather statement was issued to highlight the severe weather threat for middle Tennessee for the afternoon of January 24.
 Another special weather statement was issued early on January 24 to continue to alert the public of the possibility of severe weather.

 The tornado outbreak unfolded quickly across middle Tennessee during the early afternoon of January 24.
-Shortly after 330 PM, Doppler radar indicated a tornado as severe weather spotters reported a funnel cloud just east of Centerville, Tennessee.
+Shortly after 330 PM, Doppler weather radar indicated a tornado as severe weather spotters reported a funnel cloud just east of Centerville, Tennessee.
 A tornado warning was issued at 333 PM for northern Maury and Williamson Counties as the tornado moved toward the more heavily populated area of Franklin.
-By 344 PM, another tornado warning was issued for Maury County as another tornado was indicated by Doppler radar in western Maury County, about 15 miles west of Columbia.
+By 344 PM, another tornado warning was issued for Maury County as another tornado was indicated by Doppler weather radar in western Maury County, about 15 miles west of Columbia.